Johann Christoph Arnold passed away on Holy Saturday, April 15, 2017. This is his 2016 Easter message. —The Editors

 Like the disciples, many people today are afraid.
 Like the disciples, we also long for peace without knowing where to find it.

 The disciples were afraid.
 They did not want to be associated with Jesus, because he had just been condemned and executed.
 They had experienced this personally, and were terrified.
 So even though they knew that Jesus had risen, they met secretly behind locked doors.
 But Jesus suddenly appeared among them, saying, “Peace be with you.”

 Like the disciples, many people today are afraid.
 Even though, in most countries, we now have the freedom to believe in Jesus, we hide our faith behind closed doors.
 Like the disciples, we also long for peace without knowing where to find it.
 Jesus offers this peace to us, a peace that will take away all our burdens and sins.

 May this peace excite us and fill us with hope and love.
 This peace is the answer to all our political and social problems.
 We live in a fractured society, where everybody is divided from everybody else, and simple joy in life is often squeezed out of us.
 This particularly affects children.
 When we take God away from them, and don’t let them come to Jesus, they are afraid.

 The battle between good and evil has been raging since the beginning of time, but today it is impossible to ignore.
 Warfare is everywhere.
 In the impoverished nations of Africa there is war over water and other resources.
 Millions of people are dying because they do not have access to the basic necessities of life.
-Every day we hear of more atrocities occurring all over the world, such as of the killing of four nuns in Yemen as they were caring for the elderly.
+Every day we hear of more atrocities occurring all over the world.

 Jesus was victorious over death and over fear.
 We can claim this same victory and receive his gift of life and peace.